 |Emission||8 bit RGBA||alpha specifies mode: city lights, permanent lights or thermal lights, RGB part is either lights color or encoded temperature|

 |Detail normal + height||8 bit RGBA|

 In 0.990 I switched to a dedicated 16-bit elevation map to improve precision and quality.
-This map is basic for the terrain engine: it is used to displace mesh vertices, and to generate all other maps (normals/color/emission etc).
+This map is a basis for the terrain engine: it is used to displace mesh vertices, and to generate all other maps (normals/color/emission etc).
 Unfortunately, there are no S3TC compression formats for 16 bit maps.
-But the elevation map must be stored without lossiness anyway, at the highest possible quality.
+But the elevation map must be stored in lossless format anyway, at the highest possible quality.

 While implementing texture compression, I was forced to separate the alpha channel of some maps into dedicated textures, because the chosen compression formats (YCoCg DXT5 and LATC2) do not support alpha.
 I chose YCoCg encoded DXT5 because it has better quality than default DXT5 or DXT1; the LATC2 format is crucial for normal maps (DXT-compressed normal maps result in too-large artifacts in lighting).
-Normal maps store only two components of the normal vector, the third one is computed by the planets shader.
+Normal maps store only two components of the normal vector, the third one is computed by the planet shader on the fly.

 So, the new compressed texture layout is the following:

 |Elevation||16 bit uncompressed|

 |Color||YCoCg DXT5 or LATC1||for grayscale textures (like Earth's clouds), LACT1 is used|

 |Emission||YCoCg DXT5 or LATC1||for grayscale textures (Earth city lights), LACT1 is used|